 There’s no airport on the island, with the closest ones located at Inverness (INV) and Glasgow (GLA).
 If you’re travelling by train from Glasgow, head to Mallaig station on the mainland and then hop on the ferry.
 If you’re arriving from Inverness, alight at Kyle station, which is next to the Skye Bridge, where a bus will take you the rest of the way.
 If you’re looking for alternatives to the Mallaig to Armadale ferry, there’s another boat from Glenelg which takes longer, but offers more breathtaking scenery.
 If you’re driving you’ll cross the Skye Bridge, which spans the villages of Kyle of Lochalsh on the mainland and Kyleakin on the island.
 There’s a limited bus service on the island that links many of the villages, most starting from the main town of Portree.

 As it’s one of Scotland’s most popular spots to visit, and just 50 miles long, things can feel a little cramped in Skye at the height of summer.
-April and May are the driest months and are a little less busy.
+April and May are the driest months and are a little less busy time to book a holiday cottage.
 This is a land of wild weather that can spring up out of nowhere, so it’s a good idea to pack plenty of warm weather gear and waterproofs.
 October gets the most rain, but if you don’t mind being slightly damp, the winter months offer spectacular scenery that you can enjoy all to yourself.
 There is an annual music festival here, featuring dance and indie bands, in May, while the island’s Highland Games take place at the start of August.

 This award-winning museum is set in a series of thatched cottages, each displaying aspects of Skye’s historic past.
 You’ll learn how the islanders lived and worked, and view displays of the tools and machinery that 19th-century crofters used to survive.
 Located near Kilmuir on the northern tip of the island, there are wonderful views out to sea from the museum, with the Isle of Lewis in the distance.